 Commute from Manila to Sagada (direct bus)

 Begin your trip by booking a ticket from the website of Coda Lines.
-Do not forget to book a returning trip to the metro if you plan to go back to Manila after your trip to Sagada.
+Do not forget to book a return trip to the metro if you plan to return to Manila after your trip to Sagada.
 After your reservation, Make your way to the bus station.

 The total travel time would be 12 hours, depending on the traffic situation.
 If you worry that you will need a restroom, these buses will have several stops where you can pee or poop in case you need to.

 Commute from Manila to Sagada via Baguio

 Baguio City is one of the cities nearest to Sagada.
-It is also a tourist destination which you must visit, especially if you want to explore a city with pleasant weather.
-If you do, you can follow these steps:
+It is also a tourist destination you must visit, especially if you want to explore a city with pleasant weather.

 - Book your tickets going to Baguio ahead of time.
 Victory liner is the biggest and most trusted bus company going to Baguio.
-They have 5 terminals in Metro Manila, you can book what’s nearest to you.
+They have 5 terminals in Metro Manila; you can book what’s nearest to you.